 If you’re reckless with safety, your traps will have one unintentional victim—you.
 Watch your fingers and feet when you’re building them to avoid accidents.

 There are probably hundreds of traps you can make, but these 3 are among the easiest:

 Simple but effective, the pitfall is probably the easiest trap out there.
 It’s literally a hole in the ground.
 You just have to make sure that it’s deep enough for an animal to fall in.
 With a heavy-duty entrenching tool, this won’t be a problem.

 We personally swear by this e-tool from survival brand TAC9ER because it’s durable, compact, and has different configurations.

-Some burrows you see in the woods aren't random holes.
-They're actually animal dens, aka where your next meal is hiding.
+Some burrows you see in the woods aren’t random holes.
+They’re actually animal dens, aka where some wilderness food is hiding.

 To catch the critter living there, you just need to make a snare.
 Simply tie a loop and use a paracord (which you should always have in your survival kit) or wire to make a noose.
 Then, put the snare at the den’s entrance.
 It will capture the animal by its head as soon as it leaves the den.

 You can also put snare traps on the ground, but you have to tie one end to a tree, and depending on the size of the animal you’re targeting, hang the loop at head level.

 A popular primitive trap, the deadfall is great for those who aren’t expert trap-makers.
 All you need is a heavy rock, some sticks, and bait.
 You’ll use the sticks to prop up the rock (or a log, if you want) and then add the bait below.